hun9pham/freertos-roadmap/Project/Access shared resource using Mutex/README.md

   <img src="images/RedLED.png" width="350" title="hover text">
   <img src="images/BreakpointTaskDown.png" width="350" title="hover text">
 </p>
 After task 1 releases the mutex and is blocked by vTaskDelayUntil(), task 2 will start executing and take the mutex and turn on green LED to signal.
+When task 1 exits the blocking state, it tries to take over the mutex immediately.
+This leads to task 2 inheriting precedence from task 1.
 <p align="center">
   <img src="images/GreenLED.png" width="350" title="hover text">
   <img src="images/BreakpointTaskUp.png" width="350" title="hover text">